assembly-edu/terms-of-service/terms.md

 * Process the data received from You for the purposes of education and school improvement only, and only for those purposes necessary to provide the service explicitly offered to You
 * Adhere strictly to the terms of the Data Protection Act 1998 and any future amendments or applicable legislation
 * Only store and process the minimum data required to provide Our services, and to inform you in advance of using any of our services what data that service requires.
 * Transport and store all personal data originating from schools using modern and best practice encryption technologies.
-This includes Secure Socket Layers (SSL) for encrypted data transfer over the internet, encryption of all data at rest, field-level encryption for personally identifiable data and password-protected identities for all end users
+This includes Secure Socket Layers (SSL) for encrypted data transfer over the internet, field-level encryption for personally identifiable data and password-protected identities for all end users
 * Comply with all Subject Access Requests made relating to the data We store
 * Ensure the data We hold about You is correct
-* Only retain data for as long as required, and delete all Your data if You ask us to do so, if You delete the connector, or if Your account becomes inactive.
+* Only retain data for as long as required, and delete all Your data if You ask us to do so or if Your account becomes inactive.
 * Ensure that all data is held securely by taking steps to ensure that data is not corrupted or lost
 * Ensure that all staff having access to personal data hold a valid Disclosure and Barring Service certificate
 * Always maintain adequate liability insurance